 All inquiries concerning the utilization of the DAT test results in the admissions process should be directed to the individual faculties of dentistry.
 The DAT Office cannot supply you with this information.

 It takes 8 weeks from the testing date for the DAT results to be processed and available for dental school distribution.
 In general, because of the significant number of applicants applying to dental schools, candidates are encouraged to participate in the November test session of the year preceding application to dental school(s).

-Approximately eight weeks following the DAT, you will receive an email indicating that a personal copy of your DAT transcript is available for download.
+Approximately three weeks following the DAT, you will receive an email indicating that a personal copy of your DAT transcript is available for download.
 This transcript is your personal copy and is not to be sent or taken to dental schools.
 It is highly recommended that you save and or make a copy of your transcript for any future reference.
 This free copy is available for download only for a period of 3 months after the test date, after which a fee will be charged should you require a personal copy of your transcript.